 - Spread tortilla chips onto broiling pan and evenly spread combined ingredients over chips.
 Top off your tray with 2/3 cup mixed shredded cheese and bake on Bake/Reheat setting at 485 °F for 11 minutes.

-- Allow 5 minutes to cool before serving.
+- Allow 5 minutes for the nachos to cool before serving.